 The days where I’ve felt the best always include getting outside, having some good food, and making the time to talk to someone else.
 Also, paddle boarding.

 C’mon you can do this.
-If you’re having trouble just remember the glorious weather we had in England in April in 2020, and note that it’s not too far away!
+If you’re having trouble just remember the glorious weather we had in England in April, and note that it’s not too far away!